PrefectHQ/prefect/docs/concepts/tasks.md

 map_flow([1,2,3,5,8,13])
 ```

-Prefect also supports `unmapped` arguments, allowing to pass static values that don't get mapped over.
+Prefect also supports `unmapped` arguments, allowing you to pass static values that don't get mapped over.

 ```python
 from prefect import flow, task, unmapped